DC23/map-coords/README.md

 ![GitHub Total Downloads](https://img.shields.io/github/downloads/DC23/map-coords/total?logo=GitHub&label=Downloads)
 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/DC23/map-coords/latest/total?logo=GitHub&label=Downloads%3A%20Latest)

-Add coordinates to any square or hex map.
-Use the Measurement Controls menu with the World icon 🌐 to toggle between modes.

-Set the numbering style, and offset in the module settings.

-Alt-Click to "ping" your mouse location with its coordinates (keybind changeable in module settings).

 > [!IMPORTANT]
 > I, DC23, have just taken over maintenance of this module and am currently focused on bringing it up to date
 > with the Foundry v12 API.
 In order to release a minimal working version as quickly as possible, I'm temporarily